openlawlibrary/taf/docs/repo-creation-and-update-util.md

 taf targets update_repos_from_fs E:\\OLL\\examples\\auth_repo --add-branch
 ```

-there is no need to directly set `namespace` and `root-dir` and  three target files will be created or
+there is no need to directly set `namespace` and `library-dir` and  three target files will be created or
 updated.
 The resulting directory structure will be as seen below:

 ```